- Defining The Issues:

 Karl Keating, in his book titled Catholicism and Fundamentalism, posits that the Roman Catholic Church does not argue in a circular fashion, but instead uses "spiral reasoning."
-But his attempt at rebuttal does not work for the reason that it itself is an instance of begging the question.
+But his attempt at rebuttal does not work for the reason that it in and of itself is an instance of begging the question.

 The Roman Catholic Church claims that only it can correctly interpret the Bible.
-In other words, the Church's interpretations of Scripture are correct because it declares them to be such.
-How circular that is, especially when we are not allowed to examine the truthfulness of that particular religious organization's claims for ourselves!
+In other words, Rome's interpretations are correct because it declares them to be such.
+The Roman Catholic Church gets to define the canon of Scripture and Sacred Tradition while also using the Bible to support its own assertions to having been invested with divine authority.
+How circular that is!